 - VALUE of this information: A digital scan of a U.S. passport typically sells for anywhere between $10 to $60, depending on how much information is provided.
 Physical copies can cost more than $1,200.

-Avoid having your passport information compromised by making and stashing multiple copies in safe places, lock your passport away when it is not on your person, and know when and where you must present your passport.
+Avoid having your passport information compromised by locking your passport away when it is not on your person, and know when and where you must present your passport.

 3: Gaming Credentials